 3rd floor, Bradley Memorial Building

-Ogoti has written and produced three plays in Kenya, and he blogs regularly at Narrative Mediator.
+Vincent has authored and co-produced three plays in Kenya, and he blogs regularly at Narrative Mediator.